ReactiveCocoa/ReactiveCocoa/README.md

 #### CocoaPods

-If you are using [CocoaPods][] to manage your dependency, simply add ReactiveCocoa to your `Podfile`:
+If you are using [CocoaPods][] to manage your dependencies, simply add ReactiveCocoa to your `Podfile`:

 ```